recruitment’s future lies in the clever marrying of technology and emotional intelligence only humans can bring.

 Little in life is black or white.
-Almost every scenario has layers of grey, nuances that require emotional intelligence and empathy to fully understand.
+Almost every scenario has layers of grey nuances that require emotional intelligence and empathy to understand fully.

 Of course, candidates come in all shapes, sizes and emotional states.
 A good recruiter is in tune with them all.

-From the outside, what looks like a very simple decision process actually becomes a very complicated one, because there are multiple parties involved and multiple things to consider.
+From the outside, what looks like a straightforward decision process becomes very complicated because multiple parties are involved, and there are numerous things to consider.

 Good recruiters marry their human approach with technology to complement what they do – to speed up the time-consuming parts of the process that don’t rely on the human brain.
-They use technology for fact finding, data input, acknowledging receipt of a job application.
-To spend more time on the things that really matter.
+They use technology for fact-finding, data input, and acknowledging receipt of a job application.

 Frank Ribuot, CEO, Randstad Australia, New Zealand and India